TomerFi/aioswitcher/docs/source/contributing.rst

 *   ``npm run spell-md-report`` will run `markdown-spellcheck`_ against *markdown* files and print the report to stdout.

-Best Practices
-^^^^^^^^^^^^^^

-This project tries to follow the `CII Best Practices`_ guidelines.

-That's not an easy task and I'm not sure achieving 100% is even possible for this specific project.

-At the time writing this, the project has achieved 14% (The writing of this file was actually according one to those guidelines).

-Any contribution bumping up this percentage will be gladly embraced.

 Code of Conduct
 ^^^^^^^^^^^^^^^